Frequently Asked Questions

 Who are the people behind RegisteredCommons?

 RegisteredCommons is a service which has been established by a public-private partnership.
-The public partner, the University of Applied Sciences of Vorarlberg, located in the Austrian Alps close to the Swiss and German border, provided bandwidth and storage for the service from 2006 t0 2009.
-Private partners are organised in a co-op organisation, who mainly did business as the Open Source consultancy osAlliance and have taken over operations.
-The osAlliance has been merged into ALLMENDA in 2012, which is now operating RegisteredCommons and its sister service CreativDepot.
-Users of the service may also become shareholders.
-No venture capitalist can ever buy a majority of shares.
-The co-op members keep control over the service through their vote in the general assembly.
+The public partner, the University of Applied Sciences of Vorarlberg, located in the Austrian Alps close to the Swiss and German border, provided bandwidth and storage for the service from 2006 to 2009.
+Private partners have been organised in a co-op organisation, who mainly did business as the Open Source consultancy osAlliance and have taken over operations.
+The osAlliance has been merged into ALLMENDA in 2012, which has been operating RegisteredCommons and its sister service CreativDepot until 2015.
+In 2016, the IT and Cloud services have been split and moved to fairkom Gesellschaft, an NGO with a commercial service branch.
+In fact, the services are run by the same people, using umbrellas that fit best to meet smooth operations.

 What are Moral Rights and how can I express them with RC?